 - Personal loans that you owe to family and friends.

-- Auto loan and other similar debts.
+- Auto loans and other similar debts.

 The trick to carry out this step is to revisit all your past documents, gather them in one place, and note down all your liabilities before meeting your lawyer.
 This strategy will help you stay in clear waters from the beginning.